sebakremis/personal-eng/README.md

 # Sebastian Kremis — Personal Page

-This repository contains my blog-style personal website.
+This repository contains my blog-style personal website for Data Analysis.
 The page is built with static HTML and CSS and presents insights and visualizations created from raw market data extracted with a Python ETL pipeline ([EquitySquema](https://github.com/sebakremis/EquitySchema) public repo).

 👉 You can view the live site here: [sebakremis.github.io/personal-eng](https://sebakremis.github.io/personal-eng/)